N.Y. Insurance Law Section 2329

 • excess profits

-In accordance with regulations prescribed by the superintendent, each insurer issuing policies that are subject to article 51 (Comprehensive Motor Vehicle Insurance Reparations)article fifty-one of this chapter, including policies of motor vehicle personal injury liability insurance or policies of motor vehicle property damage liability insurance or insurance for loss or damage to a motor vehicle, shall establish a fair, practicable, and nondiscriminatory plan for refunding or otherwise crediting to those purchasing such policies their share of the insurer’s excess profit, if any, on such policies.
-An excess profit shall be a profit beyond a percentage rate of return on net worth attributable to such policies, computed in accordance with the regulation required by § 2323 (Profitability and rates of return)section two thousand three hundred twenty-three of this article, and determined by the superintendent to be so far above a reasonable average profit as to amount to an excess profit, taking into consideration the fact that losses or profits below a reasonable average profit will not be recouped from such policyholders.
-Each plan shall apply to policy periods for the periods January first, nineteen hundred seventy-four through August second, two thousand one, and the effective date of the property/casualty insurance availability act through June thirtieth, two thousand twenty-six.
-In prescribing such regulations the superintendent may limit the duration of such plans, waive any requirement for refund or credit that the superintendent determines to be de minimis or impracticable, adopt forms of returns that shall be made to the superintendent in order to establish the amount of any refund or credit due, establish periods and times for the determination and distribution of refunds and credits, and shall provide that insurers receive appropriate credit against any refunds or credits required by any such plan for policyholder dividends and for return premiums that may be due under rate credit or retrospective rating plans based on experience.
+Each insurer issuing policies that are subject to article 51 (Comprehensive Motor Vehicle Insurance Reparations)article fifty-one of this chapter, including policies of motor vehicle personal injury liability insurance or policies of motor vehicle property damage liability insurance or insurance for loss or damage to a motor vehicle, shall establish a fair, practicable, and nondiscriminatory plan for crediting to those purchasing such policies their share of the insurer’s excess profit, if any, on such policies.
+An excess profit shall be an underwriting gain for the three most recent calendar years combined which is greater than the anticipated underwriting profit plus five percent of earned premiums for those calendar years.
+Each plan shall apply to policy periods for the periods January first, nineteen hundred seventy-four through August second, two thousand one, and the effective date of the property/casualty insurance availability act through June thirtieth, two thousand twenty-nine.
+The superintendent may, through duly promulgated regulations, waive any requirement for credit that the superintendent determines to be de minimis or impracticable, adopt forms of returns that shall be made to the superintendent in order to establish the amount of any credit due, establish periods and times for the determination and distribution of credits, and shall provide that insurers receive appropriate credit against any credits required by any such plan for policyholder dividends and for return premiums that may be due under rate credit or retrospective rating plans based on experience.

 2301